-Prospective work that will be undertaken post-2021 to implement this measure
+Prospective work that will be undertaken post-2022 to implement this measure

 The Standing Committee at its meeting held on 14 November 2020 passed a resolution referring the amended legislation, relating to complaint handling policies, to be considered at the Eighteenth Session of General Synod which will be held in May 2022.
+The amended legislation was approved by the General Synod at this meeting.

 In June 2020 the SMC issued a survey to members of Anglican Schools Australia (ASA) requesting details requesting details of their complaint handling policies.
-A corresponding survey will be sent to members of Anglicare Australia in 2021.
+A corresponding survey is planned for members of Anglicare Australia in 2023.
 The SMC will continue to collaborate with ASA and Anglicare Australia to determine whether standard or template clauses would assist such institutions.